SketchyMaze/doodle/Ideas.md

 * The texture file will be a square (rectangular maybe ok) with four quadrants from which the textures will be extracted.
 For example if the overall image size was 100x100 pixels, it will be divided into the four 50x50 quadrants.
-  1. `TL`: Top left corner is the top left edge of the "page" the level is on
+  1. `Corner`: Top left corner is the top left edge of the "page" the level is on
-  2. `TR`: Top right corner is the repeated "top of page" texture.
+  2. `Top`: Top right corner is the repeated "top of page" texture.
-  3. `BL`: Bottom left corner is the repeated "left of page" texture.
+  3. `Left`: Bottom left corner is the repeated "left of page" texture.
-  4. `BR`: Bottom right corner is the repeated background texture that extends infinitely in all directions.
+  4. `Repeat`: Bottom right corner is the repeated background texture that extends infinitely in all directions.
+* The Repeat texture is used all the time, and the other three are used when the level type has boundaries (on the top and left edges in particular) to draw decorative borders instead of the Repeat texture.
 * Levels will be able to choose a "page type" which controls how the wallpaper will be drawn and how the level boundaries may be constrained.
 There will be four options: